Huamango

 Huamango is an early Postclassical (Toltec period) archaeological site located about 4 kilometers northwest of the modern city of Acambay in the State of Mexico.

-The archaeological area is on the San Miguel plateau, in the vicinity of the Peña Picuda hill, at an approximate altitude of 2,850 (meters above sea level), it is rich in legends, stories and ancestral traditions.
+The archaeological area is on the San Miguel plateau, in the vicinity of the Peña Picuda hill, at an approximate altitude of 2,850 meters above sea level.
+It is rich in legends, stories and ancestral traditions.

 The site has vestiges of a city inhabited by the Otomi culture, which dominated the Acambay Valley, strategically located by the apparent defensive needs in the dispute over control of territory and trade routes.

 Huamango was most likely a major political capital in the area immediately north of the Toluca Valley during Early Postclassical times, perhaps subsidiary in some way to the Toltec polity centered at Tula to the northeast.

 The site is maintained by the Instituto Mexiquense de Cultura, a branch of the State of Mexico.
 It is easy to reach by car, about an hour's drive north of Toluca, and a few km north-west of Acambay.

 Prehistory

-In prehistoric State of Mexico, the Tepexpan Man is an important finding for Mexican and foreign anthropologists; it is an important key to understand what the Valley of Mexico area was like, 5000 years ago, as well as helping establish the occupation chronology of the region.
+In prehistoric State of Mexico, the Tepexpan man is an important finding for Mexican and foreign anthropologists; it is an important key to understand what the Valley of Mexico area was like 5,000 years ago.
+It also helped to establish the occupation chronology of the region.
 Some scholars attribute an age of 11 thousand years, others 8 thousand, and some have suggested 5 thousand years old.
 This individual, originally identified as a male, recent research confirm a female identity, although this is still subject of discussion.